Table for Six 2: Development

 On 3 November, a press conference was held with Louis Cheung, Stephy Tang, Peter Chan, Ivana Wong, and Lin Min Chen in attendance, confirming their return to their roles, while Dayo Wong, the lead actor from the first film, was confirmed not to return for the sequel.
 Chan stated that Wong's absence was due to "personal reasons", which led to rewrites, as he had initially written the script with all six lead characters returning in the first two drafts.
 Chan considered abandoning the project after learning about Wong's unavailability but ultimately chose to proceed, recognizing the rarity of having a successful intellectual property in contemporary Hong Kong cinema and wanting to provide opportunities for the other five lead actors to advance their careers.
-Chan acknowledged that Wong's absence is a "significant shortcoming" since he is a crucial figure in the story, but he opted not to write the character out entirely, instead he allowed the other characters to mention him throughout the film, symbolizing their close family ties.
+Chan acknowledged that Wong's absence is a "significant shortcoming" since he is an essential character to the story, but he opted not to write the character out entirely, instead he allowed the other characters to mention him throughout the film, symbolizing their close family ties.
 The screenplay was finalized just two weeks before filming began because Chan was dissatisfied with Meow's (played by Lin Min Chen) character arc and wanted to provide her with a more profound ending.
 In an interview with Carol Cheng on her YouTube channel, Wong expressed that he was willing to return but was unable to, calling it "the most difficult decision in his entertainment career" and stating he would not reveal the reason leading to his decision for ten years.
-Wong's absence sparked criticism online, with film critic Calvin Choi noting that the missing lead actor in a Chinese New Year film is "not ideal", as New Year films emphasize good omens and the absence of a family member feels incomplete.
+Wong's absence sparked criticism online, with film critic Calvin Choi noting that the missing lead actor in a Chinese New Year film is "not ideal", as New Year films stress the importance of good omens and the absence of a family member feels incomplete.